Max Zorin: Biography

 Zorin forms a plan to destroy his only competition in Silicon Valley by triggering a massive earthquake in the San Andreas Fault at high tide, causing the valley to flood.
 Such a disaster would effectively wipe out all computer companies competing against Zorin in the world microchip market and leave him as the leading supplier of microchips; it would also kill millions of people.
 He plans to use his vast resources to set off a super-earthquake in both the San Andreas Fault and Hayward Fault by flooding them both with water from San Andreas Lake and then breaking the geological lock that forbade both faults from moving simultaneously.
 To accomplish this, Zorin mines underneath the lakes and plans to blast through the lake beds in order to flood the fault, further exacerbating it by pumping water into them via a vast system of oil wells.
 Once the floodwaters came in, he would set off the explosives necessary to break the lock.

-Zorin's plan is foiled by Bond and Zorin's former lover and henchwoman May Day, who joins Bond's side after Zorin attempts to kill her.
-She pushes a trailer carrying the explosive detonator out of the valley and into open air, sacrificing her own life in the process.
+Zorin's plan is foiled by James Bond (Roger Moore) and Zorin's former lover and henchwoman May Day, who joins Bond's side after Zorin attempts to kill her.
+She pushes a trailer carrying the explosive detonator out of the mine and into open air, sacrificing her own life in the process.

-Bond and Stacey Sutton both witness the explosion, which infuriates Zorin and makes him even more determined to get revenge on Bond.
-When leaving the valley in his airship with Scarpine and Mortner, he captures Stacey and makes away with her, only for Bond to grab hold of a mooring rope as the airship heads for the Golden Gate Bridge.
+Bond and Stacey Sutton (Tanya Roberts) both witness the explosion, which infuriates Zorin and makes him even more determined to get revenge on Bond.
+When leaving the valley in his airship with henchman Scarpine (Patrick Bauchau) and Mortner, he captures Stacey and makes away with her, only for Bond to grab hold of a mooring rope as the airship heads for the Golden Gate Bridge.
 Zorin attempts to kill Bond by flying him into the framework of the bridge, but Bond manages to hold on and bring the airship to a halt by mooring it to the framework.
 Stacey attacks Zorin and in the scuffle both Scarpine and Mortner are knocked out.
 She escapes onto the bridge with Bond, and Zorin attempts to attack them both with an axe, but in the scuffle he loses his grip of the framework and falls to his death into San Francisco Bay.
-Witnessing Zorin's death, Mortner fires his gun at Bond and Stacey, missing them, he retreats into the airship and retrieves some dynamite, lights it and attempts to throw it at Bond, however, Bond takes the axe and severs the mooring cable attaching the airship to the bridge.
-Now that the airship is free, it flies away from the bridge, while Mortner and Scarpine try to throw out the dynamite, however time runs out and the dynamite detonates, destroying the airship and killing both Scarpine and Mortner.
+Witnessing this, Mortner fires his gun at Bond and Stacey; missing them, he retreats into the airship and retrieves some dynamite, lights it and attempts to throw it at Bond.
+However, Bond takes the axe and severs the mooring cable attaching the airship to the bridge.
+Now that the airship is free, it drifts away from the bridge; in the process, Mortner loses his balance and grip on the dynamite.
+The fuse runs out and the dynamite detonates before Mortner can pick it up again, destroying the airship and killing both Scarpine and himself.